Hexagon/blog/src/posts/guide-to-js/2023-08-28_variables-and-logging.md

 ---
 title: Fundamental Concepts of JavaScript
-part: 3
+part: 2
+intro: "In this section we'll cover the key elements that are essential to working with JavaScript.
+We'll touch on variables, debugging methods, and core principles.
+Let's dive in!"
 ---

-In this section we'll cover the key elements that are essential to working with JavaScript.
-We'll touch on variables, debugging methods, and core principles.
-Let's dive in!

 ## Variables in JavaScript